BIDS/repro-case-studies/case-studies/zzhang.md

 SEP (Source Extraction Python) is the software that detects light source objects from images.
 It rewrites the SEXtractor software by exposing primitive functionalities through a library interface with both C and Python.

-Spark is a popular distributed computing framework in cloud computing.
+Apache Spark is a popular distributed computing framework in cloud computing.
 It offers implicit parallelism and the lineage-based fault tolerance through the Resilient Distributed Dataset (RDD) abstraction.
 Spark is built using the Scala programming language which compiles a program that is executable on Java Virtual Machine (JVM).

 JNI (Java Native Interface) provides a method to call existing C libraries inside a Java/Scala program.
 C and Java/Scala data structures can be used to exchange information between the two runtimes.

+Thread safety is an operating system concept that describes the concurrent execution of multiple threads safely manipulating shared data structures.

+###### Narrative
 The process begins with team brainstorming of how modern computer software and hardware can accelerate the astronomy image processing pipeline.
 This requires a wide and also deep understanding of the state-of-the-art research and technical solution.
 In this research, we gather domain expertise (astronomers), cloud computing expertise and high performance computing expertise.
 We review the existing work and we think using cloud computing software-hardware stack can improve the overall application performance, but we have no idea by how much it can improve.
 The research is an exploratory process to implement the idea and quantitatively measure the improvements if there is any.

 The Team Brainstorming and Merit Evaluation phase happened back and forth as we keep asking why are we building such a project.